 We receive much of our food from the Los Angeles Regional Food Bank.
 We work with local organizations and businesses, including Food Forward (Backyard Harvests & Farmers Markets), Trader Joe’s (Lake Avenue & Eagle Rock), Ralphs (La Canada & La Crescenta), Grocery Outlet – Altadena, and others, to be able to provide fresh produce along with meat & protein.
 Churches, synagogues, schools, local businesses, groups, and individuals also bring donations to Friends In Deed.
 We rely heavily on these in-kind donors, and their support is critical to our success.

 To get registered, we require that identification be brought for each person to be registered in a family, some form of documentation with current address, and proof of low-income status.
 If a person does not have one, or more, of these requirements, that should not stop them from coming to get food.
 We will meet with each person and make sure they can get food that day.
-We hold new registration between 10am and 12pm each day.

 Friends In Deed is located at 444 E. Washington Blvd., Pasadena, CA 91104 (on the SE corner of Washington & Los Robles).